Editors don’t just edit books – an excellent editor can take your content marketing to the next level.

 If your chosen candidate is a freelance editor, this may be a trial period for both of you.
 Sometimes one assessment isn’t enough, and you’ll find out more from working together and building a relationship.

-Knowing how to hire an editor properly will be the difference between hiring an average performer and a star player who can elevate your content marketing strategy.
+Knowing how to hire an editor properly will be the difference between hiring an average performer and a star player who can elevate your manuscript or content marketing strategy.

 Remember key factors such as creating a job description that includes the nature of editing required, qualifications, expectations, and pay rate.